-Money coming to keep grocer in US-Canada border community
+Money coming to keep struggling grocer open in Point Roberts

-SEATTLE (AP) — Money is on the way to help save the only grocery store in an isolated Washington state community that’s been especially strained by the pandemic-related closure of the U.S.-Canada border.
+SEATTLE — Money is on the way to help save the only grocery store in an isolated Washington state community that’s been especially strained by the pandemic-related closure of the U.S.-Canada border.

-About 1,300 people live on Point Roberts, on the tip of a peninsula south of Vancouver, British Columbia, that juts into U.S. territory.
+About 1,300 people live in Point Roberts, on the tip of a peninsula south of Vancouver, B.C., that juts into U.S. territory.
 It’s part of Washington, but separated from the rest of the state.

-Before the pandemic residents often traveled into Canada to shop, work or drive the 25 miles (40 km) through southern British Columbia to reach the U.S. mainland.
+Before the pandemic, residents often traveled into Canada to shop, work or drive the 25 miles through southern British Columbia to reach the U.S. mainland.
 Canadian shoppers and tourists, meanwhile, have been a big source of revenue for the point’s businesses.

 But the border has been closed to nonessential travel since March 2020.
 The Point Roberts International Marketplace, the community’s only grocery store, has lost many of its customers.

-Gov. Jay Inslee announced Tuesday that Washington would give $100,000 from its strategic reserves to support the market, which faced closure on July 15.
+Gov. Jay Inslee said Tuesday that Washington would give $100,000 from its strategic reserves to support the market, which faced closure July 15.

 The money will help keep the market afloat until the border reopens, preserving its 10 jobs and avoiding a food security crisis, Inslee said.
-The market might even be able to add three employees once business picks up.
+The market might be able to add three employees once business picks up.

 “While all Washington communities have been impacted, the situation up there is unique,” Inslee said in a news release.
 “This action is a small bridge to support the entire community and retain a critical employer.
 I urge the U.S. and Canadian governments to take rapid and meaningful steps to reopen travel across the U.S.-Canada land border, consistent with public health guidelines.”